wp-plugins/rename-users/readme.txt

 1. Activate the "rename users" plugin through the 'Plugins' menu in WordPress
 1. Open the "Users" => "Rename Usernames" Menu

+**More about me and my plugins**

+Since the year 1999 I do administration, customizing and programming for several forums, communities and social networks.
+In the year 2013 I switched from another PHP framework to Wordpress.
+Because not all plugins I'd like to have exist already I wrote some own plugins and I think I'll continue to do so.

+If you have the scope at forums or social networks my other modules might also be interesting for you.
+[Just take a look at my Wordpress Profile to see all my Plugins.](http://wordpress.org/plugins/search.php?q=quan_flo "ifs-net / quan_flo Wordpress Plugins") Use them and if my work helps you to save time, earn money or just makes you happy feel free to donate - Thanks.
+The donation link can be found at the right sidebar next to this text.

 == Frequently Asked Questions ==